 Today I'm going to highlight some resources in our collection, and a few from elsewhere, to help you get started on your music making journey.

-Lynda for Libraries is a fantastic resource for learning technical skills, creative techniques, business strategies, and more.
+LinkedIn Learning is a fantastic resource for learning technical skills, creative techniques, business strategies, and more.
 And it’s free to use with your library card!